rmotr-group-projects/flask-advanced-practice/README.md

   - If POST method was used, get the given username and password from the form data and perform a redirect to `index()` view sending the username as payload.
     NOTE: If any of username or password were not given, use Flask's `abort()` function to return a 404 - Not found response

-#### Optional extra task:
+#### Extra task:

-For this optional task, you'll have to create a user profile using the given data.
-In order to do that, you'll need to create a new `profile.html` file that will contain your HTML code, inside a new folder called `templates` (in which Flask looks for templates by default).
+For this task, you'll have to create a user profile using the given data.
+In order to do that, take a look at the `profile.html` file located inside a folder called `templates` (in which Flask looks for templates by default).
+Some of the user data was completed for you as an example, but you have to complete the rest of it.

-Once the HTML code is implemented, render it using the `render_template()` function imported from Flask, and send the user data as context.
+Once the HTML code is completed, render it using the `render_template()` function imported from Flask, and send the user data as context.